 A credit union has a significant edge over big banks when it comes to both personal and business banking.
 Since their inception in Germany in the 1850s, credit unions have embraced a business model of serving the working class.
 As more credit unions emerged during the turn of the century, they became known for their cooperative identity — based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.

 By the time the credit union model spread to North America in the early 1900s, those values had gained popularity among working people on both sides of the Atlantic.
-US families in need of an inexpensive source of credit to buy household appliances and automobiles embraced the credit union in the 1920s, while commercial banks still remained hesitant to offer these types of consumer loans.
+US families in need of an inexpensive source of credit to buy household appliances and automobiles embraced the credit union in the 1920s, while commercial banks remained hesitant to offer these types of consumer loans.

 All of this is great news for your business banking needs.
 Why?
 Here are five reasons: